roscopeco/anos/README.md

   * With Limine (UEFI) - Take over from Limine and set everything up for Kernel
 * Set up our graphical terminal (or text-mode if non-UEFI)
 * Set up a RLE stack-based PMM
-* Set up VMM & recursive paging (for now, will likely change later)
+* Set up VMM & direct-mapped paging
 * Set up fixed block & slab allocators
 * _Just enough_ ACPI to initialise basic platform devices (HPET & LAPICs)
 * Init LAPICs and calibrate with HPET